Visit our AMS COVID-19 page for educational and professional resources and scheduling updates

 Meetings are an important part of any young mathematical scientist's professional development.
 Listening to talks, meeting active researchers, connecting with old friends, learning about professional issues and resources, and making new professional connections are building blocks of the early career.

 The AMS, with support from a private gift, accepts applications for partial support for two types of AMS meetings:

-January JMM: January 10 - 13, 2018, San Diego, California.
-Applications are accepted during the open period from August - September.
-This program supports ONLY selected doctoral students in mathematics who are in their last year of study (That is, applicants must not have received their doctoral degrees before the travel takes place but must expect to receive them within twelve months of the JMM - between January-December 2018).
 Grants will only be awarded once.
 Any student that has previously received a Travel Grant for the JMM will not be eligible to receive another JMM Travel Grant.
 The application period is now closed.
-The deadline has passed, and no further applications will be accepted at this time.
+The deadline has passed and no further applications will be accepted at this time.

 Applications for any one of these three sectional meetings will be accepted and considered as a group.
 This program accepts applications from current full time doctoral students at North American institutions.
 Travel grants will only be awarded once.
 The application period is now closed - no further applications will be accepted at this time.

 Applications for any of these four sectional meetings will be accepted and considered as a group.
 The program accepts applications from current full time doctoral students at North American institutions.
 Travel grants will only be awarded once.
 The application period is now closed, check back here for updated application information.